paulbarbu/dotophp/docs/FEATURES.md

     * On: event will repeat together with the alarm
     * Off:
         * Start/Due date (optional): when the event reaches its due date it's marked as done
-            * if Start and/or Due dates are set then the alarm can be set only between these dates
+            * if Due date is set then the alarm can be set only before this date

 5 Setup
 =======